dtuircuit/dtuircuit/README.md

 👋 Hi, I’m @dtuircuit
-👀 I’m interested in Cloud Infrastrure,Design & Security
+👀 I’m interested in Cloud Infrastrure,Design,AI & Security
-🌱 I'm working as a frontend developer with Angular
+🌱 I'm working as a Cloud Engineer specializing in AWS
-📚 I run the coding YouTube channel How To Become A Developer where I share tutorials and advice on web development.